 by Linda Rooks

-Linda W. Rooks has a ministry of hope for those in broken marriages.
-Her book Broken Heart on Hold, Surviving Separation continues to bring strength and healing to those who need an encouraging friend in the midst of marital breakdown.
-Linda writes for both adults and children, and her stories and articles have appeared in numerous publications including Chicken Soup for the Soul, Focus on the Family and Today’s Christian Woman.
+About the author: Linda W. Rooks has a ministry of hope for those in broken marriages.
+Her award winning book, Fighting for Your Marriage while Separated, and her earlier book, Broken Heart on Hold, Surviving Separation walk with those in the midst of marital breakdown to bring hope and practical guidance to those desiring reconciliation.
+Linda writes for both adults and children.
+Her work has appeared in numerous publications including multiple Chicken Soup for the Soul books, Focus on the Family, Today’s Christian Woman, and Home Life.
 She and her husband reside in Central Florida and thank God for the many reconciled marriages they witness through their ministry and the classes they lead.